 Jazz at the Hollywood Bowl: The Philharmonic's Jazz at the Bowl Series includes blues, big bands, Latin jazz, and other styles.
 The two-day Playboy Jazz Festival and Smooth Summer Jazz (formerly JVC Jazz) also bring jazz greats and exciting newcomers to the Hollywood Bowl's summer lineup.

 Fourth of July at the Hollywood Bowl: With audience members wearing red-white-and-blue-themed duds, an Armed Forces Salute and a rousing rendition of patriotic music no matter who the headline performer is, it might all seem a bit corny if it weren't so heartfelt.
-And did we say fireworks?
+And the fireworks finale never disappoints.

 Picnicking at the Hollywood Bowl